 - $30,000 for personal injury protection

 Just because you’re in good legal standing doesn’t mean you’re 100% covered.
 If you’re in a 10-car pileup, your damages could sky rocket.
 Guess who will be footing the bill if you don’t have enough coverage?
 That’s right, you will.
-Consider including the following coverage options to make sure you’re protected from the worst case scenarios.
+Consider including the following additional coverage options to make sure you’re protected from the worst case scenarios.

 - Collision Coverage – This covers damage if your car gets banged up in an accident